Tracey Moffatt

 Tracey Moffatt AO (born 12 November 1960) is an Indigenous Australian artist who primarily uses photography and video.

-In 2017 she represented Australia at the 57th Venice Biennale with her solo exhibition, "My Horizon".
+In 2017, she represented Australia at the 57th Venice Biennale with her solo exhibition, "My Horizon".
 Her works are held in the collections of the Tate, Museum of Contemporary Art, Los Angeles, National Gallery of Australia, Art Gallery of South Australia and Art Gallery of New South Wales.

-She currently lives in Sydney and New York City.
+She lives in Sydney and has previously resided in New York City.

 Though she is best known for her photographic works, Moffatt has created numerous films, documentaries and videos.
 Her work often focuses on Australian Aboriginal people and the way they are understood in cultural and social terms.

 Early life and education

 Moffatt was born in Brisbane in 1960 to a white father and an Aboriginal mother.
 At age three she was fostered out of her family, growing up as the eldest of three daughters in a white family and often left to look after her foster sisters.

-Moffatt holds a degree in visual communications from the Queensland College of Art, graduating in 1982, and received an honorary doctorate in 2004.

 In 2020, Moffatt was awarded an Honorary Fellowship of the Royal Photographic Society.

 Early works

-Moffatt's first short film was Nice Coloured Girls, made in 1985.
+Moffatt's first short film was Nice Coloured Girls, made in 1987.
 It is a 16-minute story of three young Aboriginal women as they cruise Sydney's King's Cross entertainment district looking for fun, presented in cut-away context with the historical oppression of Indigenous women by white men.
-Gail Mabo acted in this film, and also danced in and choreographed another of Moffatt's short films, Watch Out.
+Gail Mabo acted in this film, and also danced in and choreographed another of Moffatt's short films, Watch Out (1987).

 Commissioned by the Murray Art Museum Albury and shot in Link Studios in Wodonga, Something More (1989) is a photographic series composed of six vibrant Cibachrome colour prints and three black-and-white prints.
 It is a now iconic series of photographs that built Moffatt's first widespread public attention, each of which borrows from film language to construct what is described as "an enigmatic narrative of a young woman looking for more out of life than the circumstances of her violent rural upbringing."
-Night Cries (1989/1990) is one of Moffatt's best-known films.
+Night Cries (1989) is one of Moffatt's best-known films.
 Inspired by the 1955 classic Australian film Jedda, and sharing similar aesthetics to Something More, it tells the story of an Aboriginal woman forced to care for her ageing white mother.